Newborn hearing screener

 Newborn hearing screeners help and support families with vital information about their babies' hearing.

 All new parents are offered a hearing screening test in the first few weeks after their baby is born.

 Working on neonatal units, post-natal wards and in clinics, newborn hearing screeners help identify babies that need testing and explain the screening procedure to parents.
 They also:

 - use equipment to screen babies

 - give the parent or guardian the screening results and explain what happens next

 - input the results onto a computer system

 As a newborn hearing screener, you'll work as part of the audiology team with healthcare scientists, neonatal nurses, GPs and health visitors.
-You may work in neonatal units, postnatal wards or clinics.
-You will have a lot of contact with parents and their babies.
+You'll have a lot of contact with parents and their babies.

 There are no set entry requirements for newborn hearing screeners.
 Employers expect a good standard of numeracy and literacy and may ask for GCSEs or equivalent.
 They may ask for a nursery nursing or child-care related qualification, such as NNEB, BTEC or vocational qualification.

 Employers usually ask for experience of working with children and families.
 They may also ask for experience of working with deaf people.
 This can be either or paid or voluntary work.